-8.03 Employee Code of Conduct (Portions of 2.06 Principles of Ethical Practice Chapter 1 -Administrative Policies) Park District employees provide a service to the community, and each employee must cooperate with fellow workers and the public in order to set a high standard of work performance.
+8.03 Employee Code of Conduct

+Park District employees provide a service to the community, and each employee must cooperate with fellow workers and the public in order to set a high standard of work performance.
 It is the desire of the Park District that we function as a team, and each employee is expected to make a positive contribution in the interest of effective and efficient public service.